Autodesk/arnold-usd/docs/naming_conventions.md

 ## Arnold Shaders

-Arnold shaders are supported with UsdShade Shader primitives.
-The info:id attribute should be the shader name, with an "arnold" namespace.
-The attributes will be in the "inputs" scope, which is the UsdShade standard practice.
+Arnold shaders are supported as UsdShade Shader primitives.
+The `info:id` attribute should be the Arnold shader name, prefixed by the `arnold` namespace.
+The shader parameter are placed in the `inputs` scope.

 ```
 def Shader "my_shader"